*Lhotse 8516 climbing expedition Fixed Departures :

 Now we back to our expedition to the Summit of Lhotse 8516

 The first is why you should come with us.
 Everything is very simple here.
 You will work with Pasang Lama and Purba Sherpa as the main guides and I and Dorchi Sherpa as the organizers.
 Dorchy and I usually go to the Top, too.
 We usually use my permanent guide, Pasang Dorji Sherpa.
 We have our experience on our team - 19 ascents to the Top of Lhotse.
 Let me explain-Dorchi Sherpa (organizer)- 5 Ascents, Oxana Morneva (organizer)- 2 ascents, Dorji Sherpa( organizer's halper) - 2 ascents, Pasang Lama - 5 ascents, Purba Sherpa-5 Ascents, also climbed the southern Wall of Lhotse to the 8200 mark as part of the Korean expedition and as its leader, in the autumn seasons.
-As our next season is autumn, here we need experience and knowledge of this Mountain Purba in the autumn.
 You may conclude that you will not find a team that knows the Mount Lhotse as well as we do.
 And also, our mountaineering is still commercial, so we try to minimize stressful and uncomfortable situations on the Mountain for OUR participants.
 We hold the lives of our participants in our hands, and we are very much aware of our responsibility.

-You arrive at the same time with one of the participants.
+Our Mount Lhotse climbing expedition is starts at the Tribuhwan international airport.
+We personally-I, Dorchi or Pasang Lama meet You at the airport with the logo of our company.
+The transfer can be individual, or it can be a group, if suddenly, You arrive at the same time with one of the participants.
 It takes about 20-30 minutes to get from the airport to the tourist center of Tamel, where located our hotel.
 Our groups stay in a comfortable hotel decorated in the local national style.
 The rooms are equipped with hot and cold water, air conditioning, and water glasses.
-Participants of the "Full Service" program have accommodation for 2 people in a room.
-VIP program participants have accommodation in VIP rooms, single accommodation.
-The package Price includes 4 nights in a hotel.
+Participants of the Lhotse expedition "Full Service" program have accommodation for 2 people in a room.
+Lhotse VIP service participants have accommodation in VIP rooms, single accommodation.
+The Lhotse climbing expedition Price (cost) includes 4 nights in a hotel.

-Here, our participants try on their expedition jackets, which are issued by our company.
+Here, our participants try on their expedition jackets, which are issued by our company and include in our Mount Lhotse climbing expedition cost (price).
 Jackets are cool - they look very impressive and lift the mood.

 The organizers buy fresh vegetables for the expedition, and participants can take a guided tour of the surrounding area.